hackerb9/vt340test/README.md

   * Soft Terminal Reset does *not* reset color palette.

         CSI ! p
-        echo $'\x9b!p'
+        echo $'\x9b!p'	 # or $'\e[!p'

   * Hard Terminal Reset does reset palette, but it takes a long time to execute as it goes through the whole power-on self-test again. echo $'\ec'

-  * It is hard to reset colors from the builtin setup because the current color map is used for the color setup screen.
+  * It is difficult to reset colors from the builtin setup because the current color map is used for the color setup screen so you can't see what you're doing.

   * To reset colors from keyboard (without needing to look):

         [Set-Up] [Prev Screen] [Do] [Set-Up]

     That pulls up the palette editor and recalls the saved color map.

+  * Switching to Tektronix mode and back does not restore the palette.

+        echo $'\e[?38h\e[?38l'		# Colors do not change

   * Unlike REGIS, sixel color numbering is different from VT340's setup screen numbering!
 No matter what number you assign a sixel